bardomania/-CPP-2DMatrix/README.md

 # CPP-2DMatrix

-Matrix lib that can contain any types of argument, with
+2D-Matrix lib that can contain any types of argument using template.

 # Overloaded operator for now